Mesuva/concrete5-quick-start-guide-v9/README.md

-# Quick Start Guide for concrete5
+# Quick Start Guide for concrete5 Version 8

 A concise guide covering the basics of editing with the concrete5 Content Management System